MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 After completing this lab, you will be able to:

-- Implement an Azure Windows Virtual Desktop environment in an AD DS domain
+- Implement an Azure Virtual Desktop environment in an AD DS domain
-- Validate Azure Windows Virtual Desktop environment in an AD DS domain
+- Validate an Azure Virtual Desktop environment in an AD DS domain

 ## Lab files